gtoonstra/etl-with-airflow/docs/principles.rst

 only valid when the processing itself has not been modified.
 If business rules change within the process, then the target data will be different.
 It's a good idea here to be aware of auditors or other business requirements on reprocessing historic data, because it's not always allowed.
 Also, some processes require anonimization of data after a certain number of days, because it's not always allowed to keep historical customer data on record *forever*.

+**Enforce deterministic properties**: A function is said to be deterministic if for a given input, the output produced is always exactly the same.
+Examples of cases where behavior of a function can be non-deterministic:

+    * Using external state within the function, like global variables, random values, stored disk data, hardware timers.
+    * Operating in time-sensitive ways, like multi-threaded programs that are incorrectly sequenced or mutexed.
+    * Relying on order of input variables and not explicitly ordering the input variables, but relying on accidental ordering (this can happen when you write results to a database in order and select without explicit ORDER BY statements)
+    * Implementation issues with structures inside the function (implicitly relying on order in python dicts for example)
+    * Improper exception handling and post-exception behavior
+    * Intermediate commits and unexpected conditions

 **Execute conditionally**:  Airflow has some options to control how tasks within DAGs are run based on the success of the instance that came before it.
 For example, the *depends_on_past* parameter specifies that all task instances before the